-John Corbett, Bo Derek Make Picture Perfect Team on Actor’s New Album
+John Corbett, Bo Derek Make Picture-Perfect Team on Actor’s New Album

 John Corbett is constantly asked his preference between acting and making music, and the humble entertainer will tell you he’s grateful for both, for different reasons.
 But when it comes to Hollywood versus Nashville, there’s no contest.

-The singer, whose new album Leaving Nothin’ Behind hit stores last week, lights up when he talks about Music City, the place to which he travels on his own dime as often as he can, trying to make his musical dreams come true.
-He relishes the smaller size and slower pace of Nashville, at least when comparing it to Los Angeles, as it reminds him of home.
-Not just home in his native West Virginia, but also his home now in rural California … far away from Tinsel Town, where he has never really had the desire to fit in.
+The singer, whose new album, Leaving Nothin’ Behind, hit stores last week, lights up when he talks about Music City, the place to which he travels on his own dime as often as he can, trying to make his musical dreams come true.
+He relishes the smaller size and slower pace of Nashville, at least when comparing it to Los Angeles, as it reminds him of home — not just home in his native West Virginia, but also his home now in rural California … far away from Tinsel Town, where he has never really had the desire to fit in.

-The “Sex and the City” actor and his girlfriend of 11 years, legendary actress Bo Derek, live on a ranch in southern California.
-You can catch a glimpse of the property (as well as a cameo by Bo) in the 2006 “Good to Go” video, from John’s debut album.
-Bo was a big part of both that project and her beau’s brand-new sophomore album, as she was the official photographer for both.
+The Sex and the City actor and his girlfriend of 11 years, the legendary actress Bo Derek, live on a ranch in southern California.
+You can catch a glimpse of the property (as well as a cameo from Derek) in the 2006 “Good to Go” music video, from Corbett’s debut album.
+Derek was a big part of both that project and her beau’s brand-new sophomore album, as she was the official photographer for both.
 Not only did the iconic beauty shoot the CD covers, but also all of the promotional photos for the projects.
-(See a few below.)

-“We survived,” the singer says, referring to the six year gap between albums.
+“We survived,” the singer says, referring to the six-year gap between albums.
 “I met my guitar player when he was 16.
 So he’s like my son and my brother.
 My drummer, my bass player, all those years in all those close quarters, there have never been fights.”

-“He’s not only my favorite songwriter, hands down, but also has this voice like you’ve never heard,” John gushes of his producer.
+“He’s not only my favorite songwriter, hands down, but also has this voice like you’ve never heard,” Corbett gushes of his producer.
 “His phrasing and the tonality of his voice, it always hits me.
-Most of his demos, he just sits a RadioShack tape recorder down and plays guitar, and that’s his demo.
+Most of his demos, he just sits a Radio Shack tape recorder down and plays guitar, and that’s his demo.
 You hear buses going by … and he’s singing this beautiful song that brings tears to your eyes.”

-John is currently on a hiatus from acting to concentrate on promoting the new music.
+Corbett is currently on a hiatus from acting to concentrate on promoting the new music.